project-chip/matter.js/README.md

 Each ecosystem have their own specialities, see [Pairing and Usage Information](#Pairing-and-Usage-Information) for more details.

 A list ok known issues with some ecosystems can be found in [KNOWN_ISSUES.md](KNOWN_ISSUES.md).

+matter.js/matter-node.js as Controller was successfully tested with the following devices:
+* Eve Energy (paired as secondary Controller via Apple Hub and also into own Thread network directly)
+* TP-Link P-125M (US) Smart Plug (paired as secondary Controller via Apple Hub and also into own Wi-Fi network directly)
+* Meross MSS115 (US) Smart Plug (paired as secondary Controller via Apple Hub and also into own Wi-Fi network directly)
+* Chip-Tool

 ## Monorepo Overview